 From its underwater treasures to dazzling celestial visions, a Norfolk Island holiday is in one of the most spectacular playgrounds in the South Pacific.

-At Emily Bay we plunge off a pontoon into the lagoon.
-We snorkel over coral bommies and fend off aatuti – Norfolk’s cheeky, territorial fish that believe they can kiss you to death with their teeny weeny mouths.
+At Emily Bay, snorkel over coral bommies and fend off aatuti – Norfolk’s cheeky, territorial fish that believe they can kiss you to death with their teeny weeny mouths.

 Norfolk Island Golf Club

 At Norfolk Island Golf Club, the views could put you off your game.
-Help yourself to that excuse.
 The South Pacific will treat your eyes on one side, while the historic convict buildings of Kingston guard the other.
 In between, hundreds of Norfolk Island pines with fronds like baseball mitts catch every sliced ball.
 Maybe take a private lesson with Andrew Umlauft, the club professional, to learn how to avoid them.

 Scuba diving at Norfolk Island

 After 10 years without a commercial dive operation, local Mitch Graham has made scuba diving possible on a Norfolk Island holiday.
 Underwater, the reef crackles and pops like breakfast cereal.
 Coral-crusted chimneys, chasms, caves and tunnels swarm with schools of drummer, kingfish, trumpeter and snapper.
 Stingrays soar on currents like submarine albatrosses.
 Green turtles make dashing cameo appearances.
 And sharks cruise past with ‘border patrol’ authority.